May 25, 2025 plants not to plant with salvia

 What goes wrong:

-- Their moisture needs are another part of that conflict, especially during the growing season
+• Their moisture needs are another part of that conflict, especially in the growing season

 12. Brunnera